 Live like a local

-New apartments are popping up everywhere, so opt for an Airbnb and live in a popular urban suburb, rather than an expected tourist hotspot.
+New apartments are popping up everywhere, so opt for a holiday rental and live in a popular urban suburb, rather than an expected tourist hotspot.

 Eat like a local